-Certified payrolls are required to be submitted by the Contractor for themselves, all Subcontractors and all lower tier subcontractors.
-The payrolls shall be submitted no less than monthly on State funded projects.
+Certified payrolls are required to be submitted by the Contractor for themselves, all Subcontractors and all lower tier Subcontractors.
+The payrolls shall be submitted weekly on all Federal-aid projects and no less than monthly on State funded projects.

 4. Penalties for Noncompliance